Awagi/wiki-update-tracker/README.md

 Example: `wiki/LICENSE,wiki/.vuepress`

-**`translation-paths`**
+**`translations`**

-The translation pages relative paths.
+The translation pages relative paths and their associated language tag.
 You may have different paths for translation, but each must follow the same structure as the original pages path.

 These must be given relatively to the git repo root path.
+Language tags are defined in [RFC 5646](https://tools.ietf.org/html/rfc5646).

-Example: `wiki/fr,wiki/jp`
+Example: `fr:wiki/fr,zh:wiki/zh`

 **`repository`**